-Eye Care 4 Kids would like to see a free clinic in every major city across the United States, and a mobile clinic in each state to aid in our Rural Outreach Program This is America.
-There is no reason a child should go years without an eye examination, without professional eye care, without a silly pair of glasses.
+Eye Care 4 Kids would like to see a free clinic in every major city across the United States, and a mobile clinic in each state to aid in our Rural Outreach Program, This is America.
+There is no reason a child should go years without an eye examination, without professional eye care, or without a silly pair of glasses.

-Joseph Carbone and Eye Care 4 Kids have received multiple awards for being an outstanding kid’s charity.
-This year Joseph Carbone received the Ernst & Young Social Entrepreneur of the 2016!
+Joseph Carbone and Eye Care 4 Kids have received multiple awards for being an outstanding kid’s charity including the Ernst & Young Social Entrepreneur of 2016!

-Eye Care 4 Kids has teamed up with NBA Sports Teams, Professional Athletes and Entertainment Industry Celebrities to expand the charities visibility.
+Eye Care 4 Kids has teamed up with NBA Sports Teams, Professional Athletes and Entertainment Industry Celebrities to expand the charity’s visibility.
 Shaquille O’Neal is the spokesman for the Newark Eye Care Clinic.